zluo1223/Re397Spring/blog.md

 ---
 layout: compress
 title: Document
-description: Here be writings
+description: A collection of research documents and posts
-permalink: /blog
+permalink: /document
 ---

 Some important topics